-Details of Child and Condition Name of child: Date of birth: Class/Form: Medical Diagnosis/Condition: Add photo here Triggers: Signs/Symptoms: Treatments: Has the Parental Consent Form been completed?
-Yes/No (Medication cannot be administered without parental approval) 165/110 approval) Review Date: T ES/NO (Medication cannot be administered without parental TES/NO (Medication cannot be administered without parental Date: TES/NO (Medication cannot be administered without parental Date: Medication Needs of Child TES/NO (Medication cannot be administered without parental Date: Medication Needs of Child Medication: TES/NO (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: TES/NO (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Review Date: (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Review Date: (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Review Date: (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Review Date: Yes, specify the arrangement ents in place to monitor this: (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
-Yes/No If Review Date: Yes, specify the arrangement ents in place to monitor this:
+Details of Child and Condition

+Name of child:

+Date of birth:

+Class/Form:

+Medical Diagnosis/Condition: Add pho to here

+Triggers:

+Signs/Symptoms:

+Treatments:

+Has the Parental Consent Form been completed?
+(Medication cannot be administered without parental ap es/No

+proval)

+· · · · · proval) eview Date:

+· · · · ·

+Date: R · · · · ·

+Date: R Medication Needs of Child · · · · ·

+Date: R Medication Needs of Child R Medication: Dose: · · · · ·

+Date: R Medication Needs of Child R Medication: R · · · · ·

+Date: R Medication Needs of Child R Medication: R Dose: R eview Date: monitor this:

+Date: R Medication Needs of Child R Medication: Dose: Dose: Specify if any other treatments are required: eview Date: monitor this:

+Date: R Medication Needs of Child R Medication: Dose: Dose: Specify if any other treatments are required: eview Date: monitor this:

+Date: R Medication Needs of Child R Medication: Image: Comparison of the provided of the provi eview Date:

+Date: R Medication Needs of Child Medication: Medication: Dose: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
+Yes/No If Yes eview Date:

+Date: R Medication Needs of Child Medication: Medication: Dose: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
+Yes/No If Yes Indicate the level of support needed, including in endoction eview Date:

+Known side-effects of medication:

+Storage requirements:

-Known side-effects of medication: Storage requirements: What facilities and equipment are required? (such as changing table or hoist) What testing is needed? (such as blood glucose levels): Is access to food and drink necessary? (where used to manage the condition): Yes/No Describe what food and drink needs to be accessed Identify any dietary requirements: Identify any environmental considerations (such as crowded corridors, travel time between lessons): Action to be taken in an emergency (If one exists, attach an emergency healthcare plan prepared by the child's lead clinician): Staff Providing Support Give the names of staff members providing support (State if different for off-site activities):
+What facilities and equipment are required? (such as changing table or hoist)

+What testing is needed? (such as blood glucose levels):

+Is access to food and drink necessary? (where used to manage the condition): Yes/No Describe what food and drink needs to be accessed

+Identify any dietary requirements:

+Identify any environmental considerations (such as crowded corridors, travel time between lessons):

+Action to be taken in an emergency (If one exists, attach an emergency healthcare plan prepared by the child's lead clinician):

+Staff Providing Support

+Give the names of staff members providing support (State if different for off-site activities):

 Describe what this role entails:

 Have members of staff received training?
 Yes/No

-(details of training should be recorded on the Individ lual Staff Training Record.
-Appendix 4)
+(details of training should be recorded on the Individual Staff Training Record, Appendix 4)

-Where the parent or child have raised confidentiality

-to be entrusted with information about the child's col ·
+Where the parent or child have raised confidentiality issues, specify the designated individuals who are to be entrusted with information about the child's condition:

-Detail the contingency arrangements in the event the at members of staff are absent:
+Detail the contingency arrangements in the event that members of staff are absent:

-Indicate the persons (or groups of staff) in school w ho need to be aware of the child's condition and the
+Indicate the persons (or groups of staff) in school who need to be aware of the child's condition and the support required:

-support required: no need to be aware or the child's condition and the

-Other Beguirements

-Other Requirements d and and another decide
+Other Requirements

-Detail any specific support for the pupil's educational, social and emotional needs (for example, how absences will be managed; requirements for extra time to complete exams; use of rest periods, additional support in catching up with lessons or counselling sessions)
+Detail any specific support for the pupil's educational, social and emotional needs (for example, how absences will be managed; requirements for extra time to complete exams; use of rest periods; additional support in catching up with lessons or counselling sessions)

-.,

 Emergency Contacts

 Family Contact 1 Family Contact 1

-Name Name

 Name: Name:

 Telephone Telephone

-Work: Work:
+Work.
+Work.

 Home: Home:

-Mahila Mahila

 Mobile: Mobile:

 Relationship: Relationship:

 Clinic or Hospital Contact GP

+Name:

+Name:

+Telephone:

-Name: Telephone: Work: Name: Telephone: Work:
+Telephone: Work : Name: Telephone: Work .

 Signatures

 Signed Signed

 (Headteacher) (Medication Coordinator)